hernantz/blog/content/one-configpy-to-config-all.md

 how it affects code: Code that varies depending on where it is run (static), as oposed on how it is used (runtime).

-We make the distiction because the later is not very general and is up to the developer to decide how to manage it.
+We make the distinction because the later is not very general and is up to the developer to decide how to manage it.
 If it is a desktop app, a file or a sqlite database might suffice, but for a cloud app, maybe a distributed key-value store is needed.